-The LeBow College of Undergraduate Programs
+The LeBow College of Business Undergraduate Programs

 About The LeBow College of Business 2

-Business Administration
+BS in Business Administration c

 Degree Requirements

 Sample Plan of Study

-Concentrations
+Concentrations 11

-Accounting Concentration
+Accounting Concentration 17

+•

 Economics Concentration

 Entrepreneurship Concentration

 Finance Concentration

-General Business Concentration 29
+General Business Concentration

 International Business Concentration

 Legal Studies Concentration

 Management Information Systems Concentration

 Marketing Concentration

 Production Operations Management Concentration 47

-Business and Engineering 51
+BS in Business and Engineering 51

 Degree Requirements

-Sample Plan of Study 35

-Economics 57

-Degree Requirements

 Sample Plan of Study

+BS in Economics 58

+Degree Requirements 59

-Sample Fian Or Study
+Sample Plan of Study 61

-Minors -
+Minors

-Accounting
+Accounting 63

+Business

-Business Economics
+Economics

+Entrepreneurship

-Entrepreneurship Finance
+Finance

 International Economics

 Legal Studies

 Management Information Systems

 Marketing

+· · · · · · · · · · · · · · · · · · ·

-Production Operations Management
+Production Operations Management / /

-Froduction Operations Management

-Certificate Program
+Certificate

-Certificate of Social Responsibility in Business
+Cartificate of Social Responsibility in Rusiness 79

 The mission of the Bennett S. LeBow College of Business is to educate students for successful business and professional careers.
 At the undergraduate and master's levels, this objective is accomplished by providing high-quality educational programs that integrate theory and practice through a combination of academic coursework and complementary professional work experience.
 Our highly regarded co-operative education program, in which students interchange periods of academic study and full-time, off-campus employment with partner companies, sets us apart from other business schools.
-At the Ph.D. level, our programs provide both a rigorous understanding of the disciplines of business and the research skills that enable exploration and discovery of new knowledge within those disciplines.
+At the PhD level, our programs provide both a rigorous understanding of the disciplines of business and the research skills that enable exploration and discovery of new knowledge within those disciplines.